mindspore-ai/docs/tutorials/source_en/beginner/model.md

 ## Model Parameters

-The internal neural network layer of the network has weight parameters and bias parameters (e.g. `nn.Dense`), which are continuously optimized during the training process, and the parameter names and corresponding parameter details can be obtained through `model.parameters_and_names()`.
+The internal neural network layers of the network have weight parameters and bias parameters (e.g. `nn.Dense`), which are continuously optimized during the training process, and the parameter names and corresponding parameter details can be obtained through `model.parameters_and_names()`.

 ```python
 print(f"Model structure: {model}\n\n")